-- The period variation is unfavourable to period budget by \$97,500. - The variation predominantly relates to depreciation for month of September. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$5,795,308. - The variation predominantly relates to depreciation which will be processed once the financial are signed. - The estimated impact on the year end position is nil as this is a budget timing variance.